 Tara Casey, Past Board Chair

 Tara Casey is the Director of the Carrico Center for Pro Bono & Public Service at University of Richmond School of Law, where she also teaches in the fields of public policy and poverty law.
 She and her husband, Alan Dow, have lived in Richmond since 2000 and have been engaged with Richmond Montessori School since their daughter, Sylvie, started in primary.
-Now with two children (Sylvie and Ezra, both in upper elementary), the whole family continues to look forward to more learning, discovery, and enjoyment.
+Now with two children (Sylvie is in middle school, and Ezra is in upper elementary), the whole family continues to look forward to more learning, discovery, and enjoyment.

 Kelly del Campo Merricks

 Kelly del Campo Merricks is Vice President of Philanthropy with Sheltering Arms Foundation where she oversees the development efforts for Sheltering Arms Physical Rehabilitation Centers and for the future Sheltering Arms Rehab Institute: a Joint Venture with VCU Health System.
 She has twenty years of experience in nonprofit management, development and public relations.
 Kelly holds a BS in Biology from Washington and Lee University and an MBA from Virginia Commonwealth University.
 She and her husband Jason joined the RMS family in 2012 when their daughter, Mary, was a P2.
 Mary is now an upper elementary student in Kalyn Gerrity’s class.
 In addition to the RMS Board, Kelly is a board member of the Virginia Gift Planning Council.